logc/minimacs/README.md

 Minimacs installs modes for the development of Scala and Python, and also for writing Org files.

-Minimacs only has two monochrome themes: Tao dark and Tao light.
-By default, the light theme is selected.

 Minimacs uses key bindings inspired by [Doom Emacs](https://github.com/doomemacs/doomemacs).
 You can discover them by pressing the space bar after Emacs finishes loading.

 ## License